Racism against African Americans: From 2008 to the present

 All four police officers present were fired the next day, and later arrested.
 Chauvin was charged with and later convicted of second-degree murder, and the other three officers were charged with aiding and abetting second-degree murder.
 Floyd's murder sparked a wave of protests across the United States and worldwide.

 A white male gunman who was identified as Payton S. Gendron of Conklin, New York shot and killed 10 black people in the 2022 Buffalo shooting.
 He believed that White Americans were being replaced by Black people.

 In 2023, a white man shot and killed 3 black people inside a Dollar General in Jacksonville, Florida.
 He shot them to death with a Glock handgun and an AR-15 semi-automatic rifle.
 A swastika was painted on one of the guns.

+According to a Gallup poll, 64% of Hispanics and 61% non-Hispanic Whites agree that racism against black individuals is prevalent and widespread in the United States.

+African American expats have been moving to countries such as Thailand, the United Arab Emirates, Ghana, Portugal, South Africa, Costa Rica, Mexico and Colombia to escape the widespread anti-black racism in the United States.
+Many black people are relocating to Africa.

+White supremacist GypsyCrusader is known for making anti-black remarks on Omegle.

+President Donald Trump has criticized the Black Lives Matter movement.